jgressmann/supercan/README.md

 # License

-SuperCAN is licenses under the MIT license.
+SuperCAN is licensed under the MIT license.
 Supercan uses FreeRTOS and TinyUSB which are both available under the same license.